15.5

 GitLab 15.5 released with GitLab Cloud Seed and Autocomplete suggestions

-GitLab 15.5 released with with GitLab Cloud Seed, Autocomplete suggestions in the Content Editor, Error Tracking Open Beta, Operational Container Scanning and much more!
+GitLab 15.5 released with GitLab Cloud Seed, Autocomplete suggestions in the Content Editor, Error Tracking Open Beta, Operational Container Scanning and much more!

 Today, we are excited to announce the release of GitLab 15.5 with GitLab Cloud Seed, Autocomplete suggestions in the Content Editor, Error Tracking Open Beta, Operational Container Scanning and much more!